-- Chapter 1 Introduction: Provides an overview of the study including background information, main goals of the study and the floodplain risk management process along with information on the report structure. - Chapter 2 Catchment Information: Provides general information on the catchment including available flooding information, potential constraints, key facilities and the makeup of the local community. - Chapter 4 The Existing Flood Risk: Describes the current impact of flooding on the community for a range of different floods.
-This includes an assessment of the impact of flooding on key facilities, the potential cost of flooding as well as the potential for floodwater to damage buildings or pose a danger to personal safety. - Chapter 5 - Land Use Planning Information: Provides a review of current national, state and local legislations, policies and guidelines that affect the development of flood prone land within the catchment. - Chapter 6 Exiting Emergency Management Information: Provides an overview of emergency management measures that are currently implemented across the catchment to assist in managing the flood risk.
+- Chapter 1 Introduction: Provides an overview of the study including background information, main goals of the study and the floodplain risk management process along with information on the report structure. - Chapter 2 Catchment Information: Provides general information on the catchment including available flooding information, potential constraints, key facilities and the makeup of the local community. - Chapter 3 Consultation: Summarises the consultation that was completed with key stakeholders and the community and the outcomes of this consultation. - Chapter 4 The Existing Flood Risk: Describes the current impact of flooding on the community for a range of different floods.
+This includes an assessment of the impact of flooding on key facilities, the potential cost of flooding as well as the potential for floodwater to damage buildings or pose a danger to personal safety. - Chapter 5 Land Use Planning Information: Provides a review of current national, state and local legislations, policies and guidelines that affect the development of flood prone land within the catchment. - Chapter 6 Exiting Emergency Management Information: Provides an overview of emergency management measures that are currently implemented across the catchment to assist in managing the flood risk.
 Opportunities to improve these existing protocols are also contained in this section.